When it comes to a family vacation with babies, toddlers, or small kids, there’s not much that’s better than taking a cruise.

 Just make sure that you don’t bring any homemade food.
 It’s not allowed on ships due to health concerns and issues with customs in other countries.

-Most Kids Area Are Only For Kids 2-3 Years or Older
+Most Kids Clubs Are Only For Kids 2-3 Years or Older

-The special kids areas on the ships are great for parents.
-It’s a spot to drop off your kids for free while you get a little personal time and the kids have a blast.
-Unfortunately, they are only for kids that are a little older.
+Unfortunately, these spots are only for kids that are a little older.
 For example, kids must be two years old before they can join in Carnival’s kids activities on their own; Royal Caribbean requires kids be at least three years old.
-There are still things for them to do, but you must supervise them or pay an extra fee for them to be watched while adults play.
+There are still things for them to do under those ages, but you must supervise them or pay an extra fee for them to be watched.

 Don’t Be Afraid to Overpack for a Baby